ryanatty/atkins-digital/src/_work/00-koda.md

 permalink: /koda-website/
 published: true
 ---
-- KODA is a marketing agency specializing in luxury brands, so website needed to convay luxury
-- hired to develop and contribute to the redesign of the site
-- features blocks of content that work well wit
-- A simple css grid used to layout content
-- Used simple styling which allowed contnt to take center stage
-- Relyed on fonts and SVG instead of images
-- css animations to enhacnce the user's experience
+A marketing agency for luxury brands, KODA required a mobile-first approach with the redesign of their website.
+Content blocks in a responsive CCS grid enables the essential information to appear in a compelling way on the smallest of screens while allowing for more design features when viewed on a tablet, laptop or desktop.
+Using a content-centric approach, the design evolved organically in the browser without the need for mockups.
+Simple styling ensured the content takes center stage while enabling faster load times through careful selection of fonts and vector images.
+CSS animations enhance the user experience as content flies in from the side to direct the eye to the proper flow of information.